Product Name & Award

 As a welder, your knees can be especially vulnerable.
 You may have to kneel to get in a good position to make the weld, or you may be working where there’s lots of scrap or junk.

-Welders need to protect their body from exposure to sharp metal edges, jagged surfaces, red hot metal, sparks and other hot flying metal.
+Welders need to protect their body from exposure to sharp metal edges, jagged surfaces, red hot metal, sparks and other hot flying metal or else risk consistent bodily harm.

 Kneepads come in two varieties: built-in kneepads and strap-on kneepads.
 Both types are used by many welding professionals and each type has its pros and cons.